skylarbpayne/ml-public-health/README.md

 learn here as a starting point to making waves in the world of public health.

 If you want an easier installation time, I recommend installing [Anaconda](https://www.continuum.io/downloads).
+Anaconda ships with all the libraries we will be using.
 However, I'll provide some brief installation instructions of everything.
+This should install `Jupyter Notebook` -- open this to get started.
+Otherwise, carry on with a more difficult (but flexible) installation (note: not for the faint of heart if you do not have a package manager installed).

 To start, you'll need python and a few python libraries installed.